Making Movies and Working with STK Models

 2. Framing

-3. Visual Elements
+3. Visual elements

 Lighting

-Sun lighting
+Adjusting the Sun lighting

 There are two settings for Sun Lighting: Global and Object.
 Global Lighting only affects how the sun lights the central body.
 Object Lighting only affects objects that are part of your scenario.
 This includes clouds and sensors.

 The Ambient Level determines how bright the darkest parts of your globe or objects will be lit.
 To increase contrast, lower Ambient Level while increasing the Sun Level.
-Maximizing Global Sun and Night Lights levels (set them to 500) optimizes the sharpness of the solar terminator.
+Maximizing Global Sun and Night Lights levels (setting them to 500) optimizes the sharpness of the solar terminator.

 Under Object, the Ambient Level plus Sun Level should always equal 100.
 If it does not, objects in your scenario will appear either overexposed or underexposed.